thesourceofcode/thesourceofcode.github.io/_posts/2021-06-21-extracting-pdf-password-android.md

 <h2>Backstory</h2>
-A few years ago, when I was in high school, one of my friends approached me with a request: He was using an android app to get notes for studying, but the PDFs downloaded by the app were password protected and could only be opened in the app itself.
+A few years ago, when I was in high school, one of my friends approached me with a request: He was using an android app to get free notes for studying, but the PDFs downloaded by the app were password protected and could only be opened in the app itself.
 He wanted to view the PDFs on his computer but couldn't, due to the password protection, so he approached me for help.

-Since I had recently started learning about reverse engineeing, I thought it would be a fun challenge and agreed to help him.
+Since I had recently started learning about reverse engineering, I thought it would be a fun challenge and agreed to help him.

 <h2>Analyzing the app</h2>

-I installed the app, and downloaded a few PDFs.
-Luckily the PDF files were located in a directory, in the internal storage, so it was very easy to just copy them anywhere I wanted.
+I installed the app, and downloaded a few notes.
+Luckily the PDF files were easily accessible via the file manager app, so it was very easy to just copy them anywhere I wanted.

 Instead of decompiling the app and looking through the source, I decided to first see what information I could gather by observing the app's behaviour.